gaoliva/CSE341/README.md

 **About this repo:**

-The sub-folders represent the diffent lecture stages followed during training (modules).
+The sub-folders represent the different lecture stages followed during training (modules).

 **About Heroku:**